AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 Before we begin, make sure you have the following:

 -   Firefly API credentials.
-If you don't have them yet, you can [sign up](https://developer.adobe.com/firefly-api) for a free trial and obtain your `client_id` and `client_secret`.
+If you don't have them yet, first visit the [Firefly Services Getting Started guide](https://developer.adobe.com/firefly-services/docs/guides/get-started/) to obtain a `client_id` and `client_secret`.
 -   `Node.js` or `Python` installed on your machine and basic familiarity with `JavaScript` or `Python`.

 ## Step 1: Set Up Your Environment